Go Back

 Instructions

-• Roast the Vegetables : Preheat your oven to 425°F (220°C).
-On a large baking sheet, toss the eggplant cubes and red bell pepper quarters with 2 tablespoons of the extra virgin olive oil, sea salt, and black pepper.
-Slice the top quarter-inch off the head of garlic to expose the cloves, drizzle with a small amount of the remaining olive oil, and wrap it loosely in a small piece of foil.
-Place the foil-wrapped garlic on the baking sheet with the other vegetables.
-Roast for 25-30 minutes, or until the eggplant is deeply browned and tender and the bell pepper is soft and lightly charred.
+• Roast the vegetables: Preheat oven to 425°F (220°C).
+In a large bowl, toss eggplant and bell pepper with 2 tablespoons olive oil, salt, and pepper.
+Trim the top ¼ inch from the garlic head, place it in the same bowl and turn to coat lightly with the residual oil, then wrap loosely in foil.
+Arrange everything on a large rimmed baking sheet and roast 25–30 minutes, until eggplant is deeply browned and pepper is soft and lightly charred.

-• Bloom the Spices : In your Dutch oven or large pot, heat the remaining 1 tablespoon of olive oil over medium heat.
-Add the ground cumin, smoked paprika, and ground coriander.
-Toast the spices, stirring constantly, for 30-45 seconds until they become highly fragrant.
-Immediately pour in the can of fire-roasted tomatoes with their juices to stop the toasting.
+• Bloom the spices: In a Dutch oven or large pot, heat the remaining 1 tablespoon olive oil over medium heat.
+Add cumin, smoked paprika, and coriander; toast 30–45 seconds until highly fragrant.
+Immediately add the tomatoes with their juices.

-• Simmer and Meld : Bring the tomato and spice mixture to a simmer.
-Stir in the roasted eggplant, chopped bell pepper, and the mashed garlic paste.
-Reduce the heat to low, cover the pot, and let the mixture simmer gently for 15 minutes to allow the flavors to meld completely.
-Stir occasionally.
+• Simmer and meld: Bring to a simmer.
+Stir in the roasted eggplant, chopped bell pepper, and mashed garlic.
+Reduce heat to low, cover, and simmer gently for 15 minutes, stirring occasionally.

-• Serve : Transfer the mezze to a serving bowl.
-Drizzle generously with a high-quality finishing extra virgin olive oil and garnish with a sprinkle of fresh cilantro.
-Serve warm or at room temperature with whole-wheat pita, fresh vegetables, or as a side to grilled fish.
+• Serve: Transfer to a serving bowl.
+Drizzle with extra-virgin olive oil (optional) and garnish with cilantro.
+Serve warm or at room temperature with whole-wheat pita, fresh vegetables, or alongside grilled fish.

 Notes